2nd

 Literature Now: Reading and Writing the Present Moment

 This module introduces you to the contemporary cultural landscape by exploring recent literary texts and transformations of the literary (film, graphic novels, digital texts, gamification, etc.).
 Tracing multiple forms of ‘writing’ and ‘reading’, you will gain the capacity to engage creatively with the present and to develop your own critical responses.
+Students can submit a critical or creative response to this module.

 Source and Exploration

 The module will train your observation skills.
-You will learn to apply the world around you to inform you creative processes.
+You will learn to apply the world around you to inform your creative processes.
 You will also learn the value of the ‘concrete’ as opposed to the ‘abstract’ and discover how the ordinary can become extraordinary.

 The Writer’s Notebook

 This module introduces you to keeping a writer’s notebook and how to use this as a storehouse of ideas, images, research and drafts.
-You will also learn about the journey from rough idea to finished piece as you examine a selection of case studies of notebook entries, drafts, and published work.
+You will also learn about the journey from rough idea to finished piece as you examine a selection of case studies of notebook entries, drafts and published work.

 Agents of Change: Women’s Writing in the Twentieth and Twenty-First Centuries